 Maybe it wasn’t a wise decision to bring this child into the world.
 I am a failure.
 How am I going to take care of this baby?

 Christine’s relationship with her partner deteriorated, and without any friends or family to support her, Christine felt completely alone.
 She became increasingly sad and stressed.
 Feeling despondent, isolated and helpless, Christine found it difficult to bond with her new baby and had no energy to meet the demands of her 2-year-old daughter.
 She wanted to ‘run away from it all’, but then was consumed with guilt for having such thoughts.

 The baby didn’t stop crying.
 I couldn’t do anything to make her feel better.
 I felt useless as a mother and thought that it may be better if I ended my life.

-Eventually Zukiswa felt ready to disclose to her mother.
-This helped her to get more support and understanding at home, which gave her the strength to cope with her status, her pregnancy and her plans about the future.
+Eventually, Zukiswa felt ready to disclose to her mother.
+This helped her to get more support and understanding at home, which gave her the strength to cope with her status, her pregnancy and her plans for the future.

 The PMHP is committed to client confidentiality in keeping with the ethical requirements of professional mental health practice.
 The client stories reflect common scenarios or sets of circumstances faced by many of our clients.
 Pseudonyms are used and details are changed.
 The stories are not based on any one particular woman's experience, unless an individual explicitly chooses to share her story with or without her name attached.